Clinical-Genomics/cg_lims/README.md

 ### Arnold Step Models in cg_lims

 So the step model above is general for all steps and each step-type inherits from the general step model, but has some extra constraints to it - making it step-type specific.
-This is to enforce eg a buffer-exchange step to always hold some specific buffer-exchange data.
+This is to enforce eg a buffer-exchange step to always hold the specific buffer-exchange data.
-Each step type has its own definition Model.
+Each step type has its own definition - Model.
-The models are all stored under [cg_lims/cg_lims/models/arnold/prep/](https://github.com/Clinical-Genomics/cg_lims/tree/master/cg_lims/models/arnold/prep).
+The arnold models are all stored under [cg_lims/cg_lims/models/arnold/prep/](https://github.com/Clinical-Genomics/cg_lims/tree/master/cg_lims/models/arnold/prep).

 ```
 ├── prep